guillemhg98/CCLR-DL/README.md

 ## 🧠 Methodology Highlights

 - Phase 1 – Feature Selection (Lagged MLR): Identifies non-collinear predictors that best explain the target using forward stepwise regression.
+It outputs the file "BEST_features_ts350.xlsx" with the best features for each lagging period.
-- Phase 2 – Granger Causality Test: Ensures that selected predictors statistically G-cause the target, increasing explainability.
+- Phase 2 – Granger Causality Test: Ensures that selected predictors statistically G-cause the target, increasing explainability. (predictors must be selected from lagged file "BEST_features_ts350.xlsx").
 - Phase 3 – Deep Learning Forecasting: Multiple RNN-based architectures are trained using selected features.
-The best model is selected based on RMSE, MAE, and MAPE.
+The best model is selected based on RMSE, MAE, and MAPE. (predictors must be selected from lagged file "BEST_features_ts350.xlsx").

 ## 📈 Results Summary
 - CCLR-DL outperforms baseline models (univariate, random, SHAP) for long-horizon forecasting (≥ 14 days).